hknd23/DeepLearningCausal/README.md

 ![](tutorial_files/tutorial_files/figure-gfm/pattcnnv-1.png)<!-- -->

 The `hte_plot` function enables users to extract and illustrate heterogeneous treatment effects associated with the PATT obtained from the PATT-C model that is estimated by using deep neural networks.
-Using the said function, the heterogeneous treatment effects for three subgroups obtained from the PATT-C model estimated via deep neural networks is available **here**.
+Using the said function, we illustrate the heterogeneous treatment effects obtained from the PATT-C model estimated via deep neural networks in our accompanying paper (Huynh et al., 2025).

 #### Tutorial for Deep Neural Network-Estimated PATT

 The tutorial for `pattc_deepneural` for the PATT-C model estimated using deep neural networks is available [here](/tutorial.md#deep-neural-patt-c).

 ### References
+Khoi, N., Y. Yang, and B. Mukherjee.
+2025.
+"DeepLearningCausal: R Package for Estimating Treatment Effects Using Deep Neural Networks and Ensemble Learning."
+Working Paper, Hitotsubashi University and Penn State University.

 Künzel, S. R., J.S.
 Sekhon, P.J.
-Bickel, and B. Yu, B. 2019.
+Bickel, and B. Yu.
+2019.
 “Metalearners for estimating heterogeneous treatment effects using machine  learning.”
 Proceedings of the National Academy of Science, 116, 4156–4165.
 DOI: https://doi.org/10.1073/pnas.1804597116

 Nie, X., and S. Wager.
 2021.
 "Quasi-oracle estimation of heterogeneous treatment effects."
 Biometrika, 108(2):299–319.
 DOI: https://academic.oup.com/biomet/article-abstract/108/2/299/5911092